The Colonial System Unveiled: Critical reception

 Early readings of Colonial System focused on the descriptive nature of the text, with Vastey's role interpreted as that of a scribe rather than an author.
 It was treated as a resource with the objective of informing people of the atrocities committed in Haiti, rather than a literary production.
 Interpretations of the text have been complicated by the ambiguity of the details of Vastey's life; notably, Vastey was sometimes mistakenly assumed to have been formerly enslaved, leading to readings of Colonial System as a slave narrative.

 Later criticism of Colonial System has noted the formal aspects of Vastey's writing and its complexity.
 Twenty-first century critics have analysed the stylistic elements of the text and its use of elements of various genres.
 Several thematic, theoretical and stylistic aspects of the essay are shared with later postcolonial writing, such as the works of Frantz Fanon and Aimé Césaire.

 While Vastey's works were widely popular in the nineteenth century, with three of his books being translated into English shortly after their release, Colonial System has been given less attention by Anglophone audiences.
-In 2014, two-hundred years after the original publication in French, Liverpool University Press released an English translation of Colonial System translated by Luke Bongie, alongside critical essays and supplementary information on the text and its author.
+In 2014, two-hundred years after the original publication in French, Liverpool University Press released an English translation of Colonial System translated by Chris Bongie, alongside critical essays and supplementary information on the text and its author.